felipewind/poc-quarkus-quickfixj/README.md

 This is a very simple POC with [Quarkus](https://quarkus.io/) and [QuickfixJ](https://www.quickfixj.org/).

-In the project, the `Acceptor` represents the stock exchange and the `Initiator` represents a broker.
+In this project, the `Acceptor` represents a `stock exchange` and the `Initiator` represents a `broker`.

-They communicate each other with QuickfixJ.
+They communicate each other using the [Finantial Information eXchange (FIX) protocol] (https://en.wikipedia.org/wiki/Financial_Information_eXchange) with QuickfixJ.

 ## What can you do in this test

-In this test the storage and logs are kept only in memory.
+In this test the storage is kept only in memory and the logs are printed on the console.

 QuickfixJ allows you to put storage and logs in files or databases.

-So, to see the FIX messages exchanged in this test you must see the log console.
+To see the FIX messages exchanged in this test you must look at the log console.

 `Initiator` makes a login request to `Acceptor`.

 They exchange heart beat messages.

-The `Initiator` can send a New Single Order message.
+The `Initiator` can send a New Single Order message using one endpoint with Swagger.

 The `Acceptor` automatically executes the orders and respond with an Exeution Report message.